DishaBisht75/employee-wellness-eda/README.md

 Exploratory data analysis on an employee mental health survey to identify workplace factors linked with treatment-seeking behavior, with KPI engineering and visual insights for HR intervention planning.

+Implemented in both Python and R to demonstrate the same analysis across both ecosystems.

 ## Business Problem

 XYZ Technical Solutions recently lost an important employee to a mental-health-related incident.
 In response, the company wants to proactively understand which employees may need mental health support — before it becomes a crisis.
 This project analyzes existing employee survey data to uncover the workplace factors (support programs, stigma, work interference, leave policy, etc.) most associated with a need for treatment, so HR can design targeted wellness interventions.